adswarm/src/Details_attack_scenarios/README.md

 # Supplementary materials for attack scenarios

-This page presents the video contents about attack missions created (6.2.1 Attack mission creation) to help readers to understand how the attacks are applied.
-All visual aids are when the attackers start to attack from 'close' distance.
+This page presents the video contents about attack missions created to help readers to understand how the attacks are applied.
+(Note that not covered strategies here are mostly not effective.)

 ## A1-1